robiningelbrecht/continuous-integration-example/README.md

 <h3>Static code analysis & coding standards</h3>

-Running static code analysis and applying coding standards are configured in a separate job since these do not need Xdebug or other fancy dependencies.
+Running static code analysis and applying coding standards are configured in a separate job because these don't need Xdebug or other fancy dependencies.

 To run these tasks we'll use [PHPStan](https://phpstan.org/) and [PHP Coding Standards Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer)